surfer190/fixes/docs/python/effective-python.md

     AttributeError: 'module' object has no attribute 'prefs'

-So how does python's import work?...In dept first order:
+So how does python's import work?...In depth first order:

 1. Searches for your module in `sys.path`
 2. Loads the code and ensures it compiles